Kanwar Pal Singh Gill: Opinion and activism

 Gill was an outspoken critic of the Indian Government's handling of national security issues.
 He blamed it for soft nature and under-preparedness, and argued that policy was formed without input from anti-terrorism experts, and that the country lacked a national security policy.

 Awards and honours

 Gill received a Padma Shri award, India's fourth-highest civilian honour, in 1989 for his work in the civil service.

+In popular culture

+The 2026 film Satluj, based on the life of Jaswant Singh Khalra, features a senior police officer whom several media outlets have described as being inspired by Gill.